Reference-Free Evaluation of Taxonomies: Background

 \begin{small}

 \end{small}

-\section{Taxonomy Quality Attributes}
+\subsection{Taxonomy Quality Attributes}

-In their compendium of taxonomy quality attributes, \citet{Unterkalmsteiner2023-wt} consolidate various names for the taxonomy quality attributes found in prior work and identify a minimal, well-defined set of measurable attributes --- comprehensiveness, robustness, conciseness, extensibility, explanatory, mutual exclusiveness, reliability.
-They evaluate these attributes on six taxonomies across three domains\footnote{For an overview of the criteria, see Appendix \ref{app:sec:criteria}.}.
+\citet{https://doi.org/10.1111/exsy.13098} consolidate various names for taxonomy quality attributes found in prior work and identify a measurable minimal, well-defined set --- comprehensiveness, robustness, conciseness, extensibility, explanatory, mutual exclusiveness, reliability (criteria definitions in App.~\ref{app:sec:criteria}).
 We focus on \textit{robustness}, which represents how well a taxonomy can tell things apart, meaning how clearly the concepts in a taxonomy represent different ideas and how closely related sibling concepts are.
-Robustness is intrinsic and therefore independent of the application of the taxonomy, which allows for evaluation in an automated way.
+Robustness is independent of the application of the taxonomy and depends only on the concept space, since it describes an intrinsic quality.
+This makes it suitable for automated evaluation in a reference-free setting.

-We also observe that existing works do not account for the need to assess violations of the \texttt{is-a} property.
-While such erroneous relations are rare in human-created taxonomies, this does not necessarily hold for generated taxonomies.
+We also observe that prior work does not account for the need to verify \texttt{is-a} relationships.
+For instance, a parent \emph{beverage} and a child \emph{bread} would constitute an invalid relationship, since bread is not actually a type of beverage.
+While we assume such erroneous edges to be rare in human-created taxonomies, this does not necessarily hold for automatically generated taxonomies.
 We refer to this property as \textit{logical adequacy}.